Importing a Custom Robot

 Deploy Your Robot!

-You can now try testing your custom robot!
-Import and control the robot by launching python omnigibson/examples/robot/robot_control_examples.py!
-Try different controller options and teleop the robot with your keyboard, If you observe poor joint behavior, you can inspect and tune relevant joint parameters as needed.
-This test also exposes other bugs that may have occurred along the way, such as missing / bad joint limits, collisions, etc. Please refer to the Franka or Fetch robots as a baseline for a common set of joint parameters that work well.
-This is what our newly imported Stretch robot looks like in action:
+Try different controller options and teleop the robot with your keyboard.
+If you observe poor joint behavior, inspect and tune the relevant joint parameters as needed — this also exposes bugs that may have crept in along the way (missing/bad joint limits, collisions, etc.).
+Please refer to the Franka or Fetch robots as a baseline for joint parameters that work well.